Incentive Aware AI Regulations: A Credal Characterisation: Additional Experimental Details

 \subsection{Details on the Waterbirds Experiment and Dataset}

 We illustrate the proposed regulation mechanism on the Waterbirds dataset, a standard benchmark for studying spurious correlations in image classification.
 The dataset is constructed by superimposing bird images from CUB~\citep{wah2011caltech} onto background scenes from Places~\citep{zhou2017places}.
 The task is binary classification between landbirds and waterbirds.
-The training distribution exhibits strong spurious correlations: \(73\%\) of examples are waterbirds on water backgrounds and \(22\%\) are landbirds on land, while counter-spurious groups (waterbirds on land and landbirds on water) comprise only \(4\%\) and \(1\%\) of the data, respectively.
+The training distribution exhibits strong spurious correlations: \(73\%\) of examples are landbirds with on land background and \(22\%\) are waterbirds on water, while counter-spurious groups (landbirds on water and waterbirds on land) comprise only \(4\%\) and \(1\%\) of the data, respectively.
 Validation and test splits are balanced across backgrounds to evaluate robustness.
 The regulator operates a licensing market in which agents must provide statistical evidence that their predictions do not rely on spurious background features.

 Regulatory uncertainty over baseline behaviour is modelled via a compact credal set consisting of ERM-trained ResNet-50~\citep{he2016deep} model, mixed with uniform noise to form a credal set of distribution not obedient to regulation